Galarzaa90/tibia.py/docs/api.rst

 The entry points for this are:

-- :meth:`Character.from_content` - Parsing a character's content.
+- :meth:`.CharacterParser.from_content` - Parsing a character's content.
-- :meth:`Client.fetch_character` - Fetching and parsing a character's content.
+- :meth:`.Client.fetch_character` - Fetching and parsing a character's content.

 .. _Character section: https://www.tibia.com/community/?subtopic=characters